 Keep in Mind your Vagina is Super Sensitive

-Your vagina is very sensitive, as you know.
-Using harsh laundry detergents loaded with harmful chemicals can have a bad effect on the vagina too, upon wearing them.
+As you know, your vagina is very sensitive.
+Using harsh laundry detergents packed with harmful chemicals can have a bad effect on the vagina too, upon wearing them.
 So wash your underwear with light and skin-friendly detergents.

 Bleaching your underwear can give you severe and awful vaginal irritation.
 Bleaches even have a tendency to break down the fibers of the underwear, which can be an additional expense to you.
 If your underwear looks awful, replace them instead of adding more risks by using bleaches.